cairoHy/attention-sum-reader/README.md

 For the algorithm details, see the paper.
 And for other detail in the code, see the README of the original implementation.

+## migration

+This repo is not updated now, go to [github.com/zhanghaoyu1993/RC-experiments](github.com/zhanghaoyu1993/RC-experiments) for new models.